spark4/Supervised-Machine-Learning/README.md

 - **Part 4: feature reduction/elimination.**

-  I utilized stochastic methods to optimize the model performance.
+  I optimize for accuracy and eliminated features that most improved accuracy.